 Ingress RLC channel: a RLC channel on which a packet is received from a U2N Relay UE, a U2N Remote UE, a U2U Remote UE, a U2U Relay UE or a network node.

 Ingress link: a radio link on which a packet is received from a U2N Relay UE, a U2N Remote UE, a U2U Remote UE, a U2U Relay UE or a network node.

+Intermediate U2N Relay UE: a U2N Relay UE having both PC5 connection to a parent UE and PC5 connection to a child UE or a U2N Remote UE for serving the U2N Remote UE in case of multi-hop L2 U2N Relay communication.

+Last U2N Relay UE: a U2N Relay UE having both Uu connection to the network and PC5 connection to a child UE for serving a U2N Remote UE in case of L2 U2N Relay communication.

+Parent UE: A U2N Remote UE or U2N Relay UE’s next hop U2N Relay UE in upstream direction for serving the U2N Remote UE in U2N Relay communication.

 U2N Relay UE: a UE that provides functionality to support connectivity to the network for U2N Remote UE(s).
+Up to three L2 U2N Relay UEs (i.e. one Last U2N Relay and up to two Intermediate U2N Relays including one First U2N Relay) can be configured for serving a L2 U2N Remote UE in multi-hop L2 U2N Relay communication in this release.

-U2N Remote UE: a UE that communicates with the network via a U2N Relay UE.
+U2N Remote UE: a UE that communicates with the network via one or more U2N Relay UEs on an indirect path.

+UE-to-Network Relay communication: A mode of communication in which a UE communicates with the network through an indirect path involving only one U2N Relay UE for single-hop L2 U2N Relay communication or multiple L2 U2N Relay UEs for multi-hop L2 U2N Relay communication.

 U2U Relay UE: a UE that provides functionality to support connectivity between two U2U Remote UEs.

 U2U Remote UE: a UE that communicates with other UE(s) via a U2U Relay UE.

+Upstream: direction toward gNB in U2N Relay communication.

 3.2 Abbreviations